 So, (queu “I’m a Survivor” or “Firework,”) here’s to gigantic dreams, large lives, and impossible personalities.

-And check out “5.8” at Scrutiny.
+And check out “5.8” HERE.
+(Scrutiny’s website is no longer available.)
 After all, that’s what this post is all about.
 Here’s a teaser:

 by Devon Trevarrow Flaherty